rails/rails/guides/source/contributing_to_ruby_on_rails.md

 $ sudo yum install libxml2 libxml2-devel libxslt libxslt-devel
 ```

 If you have any problems with these libraries, you should install them manually compiling the source code.
-Just follow the instructions at the "Red Hat/CentOS section of the Nokogiri tutorials":http://nokogiri.org/tutorials/installing_nokogiri.html#red_hat__centos .
+Just follow the instructions at the [Red Hat/CentOS section of the Nokogiri tutorials](http://nokogiri.org/tutorials/installing_nokogiri.html#red_hat__centos) .

 Also, SQLite3 and its development files for the `sqlite3-ruby` gem -- in Ubuntu you're done with just